spencertipping/peril/dev/README.md

 ## Hosting model
 Like all great languages, peril is self-hosting.
 It bootstraps itself using a minimal executive combinator that manipulates the hosting Perl runtime when you give it source code.
-This entry point is defined as the `/peril/boot` tag.
+This entry point is defined as the `/peril/boot` branch, whose parse table is configured to read commits in a low-level form and use them to update `/peril/boot`.

 ### Execution model
 Every value can be used as an input to a parser, which means that parsers